Netflix/SimianArmy/README.md

 ## PROJECT STATUS: RETIRED

-The Simian Army project is no longer actively maintained.
+**The Simian Army project is no longer actively maintained**.
 Some of the Simian Army functionality has been moved to other Netflix projects:

 * A [newer version of Chaos Monkey](https://github.com/netflix/chaosmonkey) is available as a standalone service.